SAP/node-hdb/README.md

 ```
 If user and password are specified they will override the defaults of the client.
 It is possible to disconnect and reconnect with a different user on the same client instance and the same network connection.

-The client also supports HANA systems installed in multiple-container (MDC) mode.
-In this case a single HANA system may contain several isolated tenant databases.
+The client also supports SAP HANA systems installed in multiple-container (MDC) mode.
+In this case a single SAP HANA system may contain several isolated tenant databases.
 A database is identified by its name.
 One of the databases in an MDC setup is the system database which is used for central system administration.
 One can connect to a specific tenant database directly via its host and SQL port (as shown in the example above) or via the system database which may lookup the exact host and port of a particular database by a given name.